-In these circumstances, the Commission considers it appropriate and aligned with its current practice, to apply the floor price duty method, with the floor price set equal to the ascertained normal value.
+Having considered the submissions received and in view that CELSA did not export during the inquiry period, the Commission considers it appropriate and aligned with its current practice, to apply the floor price duty method in respect of CELSA's exports.
+The Commission recommends that the floor price be set equal to CELSA's ascertained normal value.